Make sure to buy your skip-the-line tickets online before your visit!

 Some recent contributions of the community

-franckc'est long et du coup je viens de découvrir votre appli -- about 1 year
+franckc'est long et du coup je viens de découvrir votre appli -- over 1 year

 Try to book your ticket in advance; during high season you can easily lose an hour or two in the waiting line!
 An online ticket will cost you 4 € more but you’ll be able to skip the queues.